Dennis-Huangm/NoisyVideo/README.md

 To use API models (e.g., GPT-4o, Gemini-Pro-V) for inference, or to utilize the LLM API as an evaluator or selector-extractor, you must first configure your API key.
 We recommend utilizing the **OpenAI-compatible** API schema to access all Video-LLMs.

  - ​ If you need to use the API, enter your key in the corresponding key field.
 The API keys will be automatically loaded during inference and evaluation.
-You can place the required API keys in the `$VideoNoise/.env` file or set them directly as environment variables.
+You can place the required API keys in the `$NoisyVideo/.env` file or set them directly as environment variables.
 If you choose to create a `.env` file, its contents should look like this:
  ```
-# The .env file, place it under $VideoNoise
+# The .env file, place it under $NoisyVideo
 # API Keys of Proprietary VLMs
 # OpenAI API
 OPENAI_API_KEY=